 When most people hear the word “steampunk,” chances are that their first thought will be of Victorian-ish clothing, with goggles and a clockwork motif.
 Although this has become the prevailing image of steampunk in pop culture, it was originally a wonderful sub-genre of fiction that balances science-fiction and fantasy, usually in a Victorian setting.

-Steampunk usually means 19th century England, with airships and alternate history galore, but it is so much more than just those basic elements.
-Whether you’re a long time fan just looking to see if there’s something good you missed or this is your first foray into the subgenre, here are 30 essential steampunk novels that you just have to check out.
+Steampunk usually means 19th-century England, with airships and alternate history galore, but it is so much more than just those basic elements.
+Whether you’re a long-time fan just looking to see if there’s something good you missed or this is your first foray into the subgenre, here are the 30 best steampunk books that you just have to check out.

 The Time Machine by H.G.
 Wells